 During the public consultation process of this EIS in the framework of the EIA process in Spain, some amendments and comments to the EIS developed in 2016 were done by different stakeholders.
 Thus, in 2018 a new EIS was developed by AZTI in order to correct, respond and improve those aspects and amendments indicated during this public process.
 This new EIS was presented in February 2018.
 On the 31th of May 2018, on the light of the new EIS of the BIMEP offshore wind project developed by AZTI the Ministry of Agriculture, Fisheries and Food and Environment of the Spanish Government decided to give the environmental approval to the offshore wind development projects on the BIMEP test site.

-The main environmental factors that the EIS considered that could be affected by the project actions are hydrodynamics, landscape, benthic communities, ichthyofauna, marine mammals, fishing activity and archaeological and cultural resources.
+The main environmental factors that the EIS developed by AZTI in 2008 considered that could be affected by the project actions are hydrodynamics, landscape, benthic communities, ichthyofauna, marine mammals, fishing activity and archaeological and cultural resources.

 The main actions of the project which could affect the above mentioned environmental factors are related with the installation and presence of structures (submarine cables, moorings and WECs) which can lead to generate a competence with other users, noises, electromagnetic fields, reduction of marine energy, etc.